Performance¶

 - Use a full web (Nginx/Apache) server with vhost

-- Avoid shared filesystems for code (Docker for Mac/Win, VirtualBox/*, Vagrant, etc.), or find ways to optimize or work around the issues.
+- Avoid shared filesystems for code (Docker for Mac/Win, VirtualBox/*, Vagrant, and more), or find ways to optimize or work around the issues.

 - For clustering (mainly relevant for production/staging), reduce latency to Redis/Memcached, use Varnish and Solr.